MadhuAtBerkeley/v3/week03/hw/README.md

         `sudo docker run --rm --privileged -e DISPLAY --name nx_face_detector --network hw03 -v ~/work/W251/v3/week03/hw/:/home/ -ti nx_face_detector /bin/bash /home/nx_face_detector.sh`

-    * Note that in `nx_face_detector.py` I added in a timeout of 5 seconds as well as a single digit counter to keep track of faces/pictures.
-These were used just so that I don't overwhelm the output with tons of images.
-Tests have been done with these two restrictions removed and it still works nicely.
+   A timeout of 5 seconds is added with counters to keep track of faces/pictures.
+This is 5 second is chosen based on the use case (where prisoners are let-in one person at a time with gap of 10 seconds).
+Tests have been done with this restriction removed and it works fine.

 ## On AWS